- About

 Patients taking anti-anxiety medications should consult their physician before taking any additional prescriptions, over-the-counter medications, nutritional supplements or herbal medications.

 Of particular concern to individuals taking anti-anxiety medications are alcohol and other central nervous system (CNS) depressants such as antihistamines, analgesics and barbiturates.
 Taking anti-anxiety medications with these drugs may increase sedation.
-This is especially true of benzodiazepines, although it also can be true of buspirone and other medications in some patients.
+This is especially true of benzodiazepines, although it also can be true of buspirone and other medications in some patients.- Lifestyle

 Lifestyle considerations